HTTPArchive/almanac.httparchive.org/src/content/en/2019/third-parties.md

 The bad: a very small set of entities represent a very large chunk of JavaScript execution time carrying out narrow set of functionality on pages.

 Ads, social, hosting, and certain analytics providers represent the largest negative impact on web performance.
 While hosting providers deliver a majority of a site’s content and will understandably have a larger performance impact than other third-party categories, they also serve almost entirely static sites that demand very little JavaScript in most cases that should not justify the volume of script execution time.
 The other categories hurting performance though have even less of an excuse.
 They fill very narrow roles on each page they appear on and yet quickly take over a majority of resources.
+For example, the Facebook "Like" button and associated social widgets take up extraordinarily little screen real estate and are a fraction of most web experiences, and yet the median impact on pages with social third parties is nearly 20% of their total JavaScript execution time; similarily for analytics, these libraries do not directly contribute to the perceived user experience, and yet the 90th percentile impact on pages with analytics third parties is 44% of their total JavaScript execution time.

 The silver lining of such a small number of entities enjoying such large market share is that a very limited and concentrated effort can have an enormous impact on the web as a whole.
-Performance improvements at just the top few hosting providers improve 2-3% of all web requests.
+Performance improvements at just the top few hosting providers improve 2-3% of _all_ web requests.

 ### Privacy

-The abundance of analytics providers and top heavy concentration of script execution raises two primary privacy concerns for site visitors: site owners are more interested in tracking their users than any other third-party use case and a handful of companies receive information on a large swatch web traffic.
+The abundance of analytics providers and top heavy concentration of script execution raises two primary privacy concerns for site visitors: site owners are more interested in tracking their users than any other third-party use case and a handful of companies receive information on a large swath of web traffic.

 The interest of site owners in understanding and analyzing user behavior is not malicious on its own, but the widespread and relatively behind-the-scenes nature of web analytics raises valid concerns, and users, companies, and lawmakers have taken notice in recent years with privacy regulation such as GDPR in Europe and the CCPA in California.
 Ensuring that developers handle user data responsibly, treat the user respectfully, and are transparent with what data is collected is key to keeping analytics the most popular third-party category and maintaining the symbiotic nature of analyzing user behavior to deliver future user value.